Documentation Index

 • Use backup for DB Server.: Click and select to use backup.

-• Backup file retention period: Click and select the period to store the backup file in a separate backup storage.
+• Backup file retention period: Select by clicking the period to store the backup file in a separate backup storage.

 • Backup time: Select the backup time between automatic and user-defined.

-• If you select this, additional fees will be incurred depending on the storage capacity used.
+• If you select this, additional fees are incurred depending on the storage capacity used.

 • Automatic: Backup is automatically started every day.

-• User-defined: Backup is started every day within +15 minutes from the time you selected.
+• User-defined: The backup is started every day within 15 minutes from the time specified by the user.

 7. Click [Next].